 Mighty Mites will meet on Sundays from 4:00-4:45 pm at the Portman Rink.
-Mighty Mites will meet January 13th - February 17th for six total sessions.
-Mighty Mites will be coached by our trained Portman hockey coaches with help from area teams including the St. Scholastica Saints.
+Mighty Mites will meet January 12th - February 16th for six total sessions.
+Mighty Mites will be coached by our trained Portman hockey coaches with help from area youth hockey teams.

 1. Register with USA Hockey.
 It is free and only takes a few minutes.

-2. Email USA Hockey #, child's name, t-shirt size, and contact phone number to Brandon Johnson, firstname.lastname@example.org.
+2. Email USA Hockey #, child's name, t-shirt size, and contact phone number to Dave Moline, firstname.lastname@example.org.

 3. A waiver will be sent prior to the first session.